aellerton/vue-ts-yarn1-monorepo/README.md

     yarn install

-VSCode and maybe other IDEs seem to need an initial build of packages:
+VSCode and maybe other IDEs seem to need an initial build of libs:

-    yarn packages
+    yarn libs
     yarn build-api  # or maybe this; not sure

 ## Build and run